-This module is designed to introduce the student to the professional aspects of working in pharmacy technology.
+Cardiovascular, Circulatory Systems, & Nuclear Oncology Pharmacy Practice This module is designed to introduce the student to the professional aspects of working in pharmacy technology.
 Subjects covered include a history of and changing roles of pharmacists and pharmacy technicians.
 This module covers the Law and Ethics of Pharmacy which includes the Food and Drug Act, the 1970 Comprehensive Drug Abuse Prevention and Control Act, and other modern-day drug legislation.
-The respiratory, cardiovascular, and circulatory systems is discussed along with medications for respiratory tract disorders.
+The respiratory, cardiovascular, and circulatory systems are discussed along with medications for respiratory tract disorders.
 Oncology agents are covered in this module along with HIV/AIDS.
 Calculations and dimensional analysis of drug dosages are covered.
 Hands-on skills in the laboratory practice setting are performed.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40